gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 This document is provided to help users of `gatsby-image` migrate to using `gatsby-plugin-image`.

-Note that you can use both packages at the same time and may need to in situations where you're using a gatsby-image compatible CMS as a data source and that CMS plugin has not yet updated to a version compatible with the new API.
+Note that you can use both packages at the same time.
+You may need to in situations where you're using a `gatsby-image`-compatible CMS as a data source, and that CMS plugin has not yet updated to a version compatible with the new API.

 If you're looking for other documentation on the new plugin, see: